Information for 2025 started to be provided in May, 2024. As updates come in, this site will be updated.

 Frequently Asked Questions

-How do I make the changes to my medical and/or dental plans in Workday?
+How do I make the changes to my medical, vision and/or dental plans in Workday?

-On November 1, you will receive an Open Enrollment benefits change item in your Workday inbox.
-You can open each individual coverage type/tile (medical, dental, etc.) and select from the list of plans.
+On October 28, you will receive an Open Enrollment benefits change item in your Workday inbox.
+You can open each individual coverage type/tile (medical, vision, dental, etc.) and select from the list of plans.
 Step by step instructions can be found at the JIRA knowledge base.

 How can I verify which plan I am currently enrolled in?